New Patients (918) 262-4731

 After we have the final product ready, we will call you back for a second appointment.
 During this second visit, Dr. Henrich will adhere your new veneers to your teeth using a small amount of dental cement.
 This is a painless process that does not require local anesthesia.

 In some cases, the results can last up to 20 years!
 This is a very effective choice to correct many different cosmetic or functional flaws.
-Caring for your porcelain veneers are just like caring for your natural teeth.
+Proper care for your porcelain veneers looks just like maintaining your natural teeth.
 It is important to maintain a healthy oral hygiene routine and schedule biannual visits to the dentist.

 Are Porcelain Veneers Right For Me?

-There are several dental procedures that can correct many of these issues.
-But porcelain veneers are often the right choice because they can help strengthen your teeth and balance your smile while covering up many distinct flaws.
-Porcelain is a non-porous substance, so it is stain resistant and reflects light just like your real teeth.
+There are several dental procedures that can correct a chipped, cracked, and damaged tooth.
+But porcelain veneers are often the right choice.
+They can help strengthen your teeth and balance your smile while covering up many distinct flaws.
+Porcelain is a non-porous substance, so it’s stain resistant and reflects light just like your real teeth.

-We can set up a one-on-one consultation to get to know your case and decide if this is the right treatment for you.
+We can set up a one-on-one consultation to get to know you and decide if this is the right treatment for you.
 Visit our Tulsa dentist office to see if porcelain veneers are right for you.

 Porcelain Veneer FAQs